DominicBurkart/leoronic/readme.txt

   File output, on the other hand, is not modified.
 Thus, any files output by a task run on leoronic should have unique names, or else earlier-run tasks run on the same node will have their output data overwritten.
-This could be intentional – e.g., appending a relevant solution to file full of solutions.
+This could be intentional – e.g., appending a relevant solution to a file full of solutions.

   Best practice for leoronic is to keep all file i/o in the local directory or its subdirectories, and to instantiate leoronic while the working directory is